Are bleeding gums normal?

 In many cases, gum disease is treatable and can be easily managed.

-Thankfully in many cases, at this early stage, the process to treat the condition is relatively simple, cheap and straightforward.
+Thankfully in most cases, gingivitis is completely reversible.
+At this early stage of gum disease the process to treat the condition is relatively simple, cheap and straightforward.

-It has been widely reported how people do not brush for the right amount of time or frequently enough.
+It has been widely reported that many people do not brush for the right amount of time or frequently enough.
 You don’t want to be associated with these statistics.

-You need to ensure your are brushing twice a day for 2 minutes, with a soft bristled toothbrush, using the correct technique and flossing once a day too.
+You need to ensure your are brushing twice a day for 2 minutes each time.
+When brushing, use a soft bristled toothbrush with the correct technique.
+You should also be cleaning between your teeth (flossing or using interdental brushes) as least once a day too.

-As the most likely cause to your bleeding gums, you could, if you are not already use an electric toothbrush.
-An electric toothbrush has many benefits, but most importantly, it can be more effective in the clean it offers your teeth and remove more plaque, speeding up your recovery.
+If you have bleeding gums and you want to improve your cleaning, an easy way to do so is to start using and electric toothbrush.
+An electric toothbrush has many benefits, as it can be more effective at cleaning and remove more plaque, speeding up your recovery.

-You should consider reading over the following articles to better understand how you can improve your brushing.
+The following articles from our teeth brushing guide will also help you to better understand how you can improve your brushing technique:

 This is all to do with the bristles.